Kosmosama/Manga-Extension/README.md

 1. **Add "genres" to filter and categorize mangas (e.g., manhua, manhwa, etc).
 Consider allowing users to create genres. + add a completed status**
 2. **Add synchronization with Google Drive.**
+3. **Make it so the selected image appears on manga addition/edition**

 ## Proposals